Get Involved in Your Association

 The School Rep is the contact person in your school responsible for communication to and from the Branch Rep Council and between NBTA Central Office and school staff.

 Branch Rep Council members and Branch Executive members conduct the business of the Branch.
-Local committee chairs (i.e. professional development chair; retirement committee chair, etc.) may also be members of the Branch Rep Council and Executive Committee.
+Local committee chairs (i.e. professional learning chair; retirement committee chair, etc.) may also be members of the Branch Rep Council and Executive Committee.
 Each Branch generally has a president, vice president, treasurer, secretary and director(s).

 Delegates to the Annual General Meeting (AGM) of the NBTA.
 These delegates are elected to represent the Branch in the NBTA AGM voting on all issues that affect policy and direction of the Association on behalf of the teachers of the province.